Baia Mare

 Baia Mare (/ˌbɑːjə ˈmɑːrə/ BAH-yə-_-MAR-ə, /ro/; Nagybánya; Frauenbach; Rivulus Dominarum) is a city in northwestern Romania, the capital and largest municipality of Maramureș County.
 It lies on the Săsar River and serves as an important economic, cultural, and educational centre of the historical region of Maramureș, a subregion of Transylvania.

 Located south of the Igniș Mountains and Gutin Mountains, Baia Mare is situated approximately 600 km northwest of Bucharest, 70 km from the border with Hungary, and 50 km from the border with Ukraine.
 According to the 2021 Romanian census, Baia Mare had a population of 108,759 inhabitants, making it one of the largest cities in northern Romania.

-The municipality administers four villages: Blidari (Kőbánya), Firiza (Felsőfernezely), Valea Borcutului (Borpatak), and Valea Neagră (Feketepatak).
+The municipality administers four villages: Blidari (Kőbánya), Firiza (Felsőfernezely) and Valea Neagră (Feketepatak).

 Simon Hollósy, a young Hungarian painter, taught new Western European techniques in his Baia Mare studio, influencing many artists of the region.

 Baia Mare was designated as the Romanian Youth Capital between 2 May 2018 and 1 May 2019.
 It is also considered the greenest municipality in Romania, offering about 133 square metres of green space per inhabitant.